NickSchimek/Portfolio/README.md

 A CSS rule defined in application.css was preventing the form to display correctly.
-Removed display rule in applicaation.css and applied bootstrap form-control class to the form inputs as bootstrap was available, but not being used on that form.
+Removed display rule in applicaation.css and applied bootstrap form-control class to the form inputs for a responsive UI.
 ```